For NM’s liquidity, the following is their results from 2007 to 2011 operations.

 Total cash inflow was 382, 322, 1016, 901 and 621 which came from debt issued and common stock issued.
 Cash outflow, on the other hand, was -165, -135, -390, -920 and -588 which were debt payment, repurchase of treasury stock, cash dividends and other financing activities.

 The financing cash flow of NM results was positive in 2007 to 2009 and 2011 because its cash inflows exceed cash outflow while in 2010 cash outflow was -920.
 Its cash inflow was 901 resulting in a negative balance of 19.

 Free Cash Flow

-Free cash flow of Navios Maritime Holdings Inc. was 83, -446, -562, -400 and -87.
-It shows a negative balance because of high capital expenditure starting 2008 to 2011.
+The free cash flow of Navios Maritime Holdings Inc. was 83, -446, -562, -400 and -87.
+Cash flow shows a negative balance because of high capital expenditure starting 2008 to 2011.
 It indicates that financing is needed to support current operations and programs.

 It is important to note that negative free cash flow is not bad in itself.
 If free cash flow is negative, it could be a sign that a company is making large investments.
 If these investments earn a high return, the strategy has the potential to pay off in the long run.
 Thanks to Rio for that wonderful explanation.

 For NM, cash flow ratios used from 2007 to 2011 are:

 - Cash flow margin average was .17.
 It shows that the company is able to create $0.17 of cash out of $1 dollar in revenue.

 - Average operating cash flow ratio was .52 which is not good at all.
 The company is not generating enough cash to pay off its short-term debt which is a serious situation.
 It is possible that the firm may not be able to continue to operate.